chirs/history6/src/ghenoiu/responses/typology.md

 ### Typology + Classification
-#### Rowe / Third Typology
+#### Rowe / Third Typology (Alexander?)
-Alexander?
-Pattern Language?

 How do we classify buildings?
+Residential vs. commercial.
+Classical vs. modernist.
+Urban vs rural.

 Perhaps there are many ways, perhaps there is only one (typology).
 Formational rules / principles.
 Some of the clearest examples of typological research are by Eisenman.
 Permutation on a single idea.

 For me, typology was the use of a building - the typology of the house, or the museum, or the factory.